Configuration

 Change values.yaml in the byoc-kit directory and run the following:

-An array of the different availability zones to be used in AWS for the query and index nodes.
+The preferred availability zone to be used for query and index nodes.

 The following are configurations settings under ingress: